prohippo/ActiveWatch/README.md

-Java AW eventually evolved to support many kinds of statistical natural processing, but this GitHub repository includes only a small subset of modules for automatic clustering of text items.
+Java AW eventually evolved to support many kinds of statistical natural processing, but this GitHub repository includes only a small subset of modules for automatic clustering of text items in particular.
 This software should give you a good overall idea of what you can do with AW finite indexing and statistically scaled similarity between pairs of text items.

-The latest AW release includes thirteen prebuilt AW modules that combine for an automatic clustering demonstration.
+The latest AW release includes fourteen prebuilt AW modules that combine to demonstrate automatic clustering.
 These are found in separate runnable jar files in the subdirectory jars.
 Documentation is skimpy, but there is now a PDF file (HowToIndexText.pdf) that should provide essential information.
-If the creek don't rise, A user manual should be forthcoming.
+If the creek don't rise, a user manual should be forthcoming.

-To build out c1wyour mowna basic AW clustering capability, run the 'build' shell script included with the AW GitHub download.
+To build out our basic AW clustering capability, run the 'build' shell script included with the AW GitHub download.
 The script is for macOS Darwin Unix and should be edited for your computing platform.
 You will have to install a Java JDK if you do not have one already.
 Everything in the AW demonstration still has to run from a command line.

 AW software is free for all uses and is released under BSD licensing.